 Perhaps, but Johnson did still more: He saved his fellow soldier.
 He protected the regiments behind him.
 He proved the worth of black soldiers to those who (unfortunately) then still remained doubtful.
 And, as it turns out, he also ensured the capture of quite a bit of German equipment.

 It got left behind when the German party turned—and fled.

 The French were quick to recognize both Johnson and Roberts with the Croix du Guerre, that nation’s highest military honor.
 Indeed, Johnson’s bravery and daring quickly made news headlines back home, too.
-Americans lauded Johnson as a hero, and former President Teddy Roosevelt called him one of the “five bravest Americans” to serve in World War I. Johnson was promoted to Sergeant, and he led a parade in New York on behalf of his regiment in February 1919.
+Americans lauded Johnson as a hero, and former President Teddy Roosevelt called him one of the “five bravest Americans” to serve in World War I. Johnson was promoted to Sergeant, and he led a parade in New York on behalf of his regiment on February 17, 1919.

 Nevertheless, news headlines receded, as they tend to do.
 Johnson was left a wounded veteran, unable to work.
 He passed away, destitute, in 1929.

 It was a sad and undeserved end to Johnson’s story, but at least one wrong was finally made right a few years ago: The Department of Defense concluded that Johnson should have received a Medal of Honor for his bravery a century ago.